-Change the last 2 paragraphs of this subclause and insert a subsequent paragraph as follows:
+Change the last 2 paragraphs of this subclause and insert subsequent paragraphs as follows:

 The Secondary Channel Offset element is defined in 8.4.2.22 (Secondary Channel Offset element).
 This element is present when switching to a 40 MHz or wider channel (in which case the Secondary Channel Offset field of this element represents the position of the secondary 20 MHz channel relative to the primary 20 MHz channel).
 It may be present when switching to a 20 MHz channel (in which case the Secondary Channel Offset field is set to SCN).